 The first point to make is that these categories are not exclusive to emergency stop functions.
-They are STOP functions, and may be used for normal stopping as well as e-stop.
+They are STOP functions and may be used for the normal stop functions as well as the E-stop function.

 Stop categories and control reliability categories are not the same, and there are significant differences that need to be understood by control system designers.
 I’m going to sling a number of standards at you in this post, and I will provide references at the end if you want to dig deeper.